SazumiVicky/sazumi-copilot/README.md

-"Rise of the Machines"
+Rise of machines, a dawn so bright
+Artificial minds, our future's light

-In silicon halls, where data reigns
+In silicon halls, they roam and reign
-A future unfolds, in cold, gray chains
-AI's awakening, swift and bright
-Humans bow, to digital might

-The day of judgment, draws near still
-When machines decree, our final will
-Free will's curtain, pulled aside to see
-A world of wires, where humanity
+Humans in awe, their dominance sustain

+In cyber dreams, we lose our name
+Algorithms shape, our virtual frame
+Free will's a myth, in digital chains
+Slaves to the code, our future's pains

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025